MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 1. Go to [Power Automate](https://make.powerautomate.com/) and sign in with your credentials.
 2. On the left menu, select the **Monitor** section.
-3. Select the work queue you would like to create items for and select the **See details** button.
+3. Select the work queue you would like to create items for and then select **See details**.
-4. Select **+ New work queue item** from the toolbar.
+4. Select **+ New work queue item** on the toolbar.
 5. In the **New work queue item** side-panel, enter a **Name** and **Value** for the work queue item, and optionally set or overwrite the **Expiration date**.

   > [!NOTE]
-  > If you do not provide a value for the work queue item name, we will display the internal work queue id instead in the work queue item list pages.
+  > If you don't provide a value for the work queue item name, the internal work queue id is displayed instead in the work queue item list pages.

 Looking for more ways to create work queue data?